 Cafés for All:

 Rockville Science Café

 Our Science Cafés are held at a local restaurant on the third Tuesday of every month.
 We create an atmosphere that reaches out to everyone especially those who don’t typically get involved in scientific discussions.
 Cutting edge ideas in science and technology are shared outside of the traditional academic setting.
-The program is supported by the local chapter of Sigma Xi, a professional scientist organization, BioMaryland, Animal Exchange, and the Rockville Consortium for Science.
+The program is supported by the local chapter of Sigma Xi, a professional scientist organization.
 Currently they are held at Branded ’72 Barbeque Pitt, 387 East Gude Drive, Rockville MD 20850.
 For more information contact us at firstname.lastname@example.org, or contact Ruth Hanessian at 301-674-RUTH (7884) or call the Rockville Science Center at 240-FUN-8111.
 For more information, click here.

 Young Adult Science Café

 Young Adult Science Cafe features career-oriented presentations by STEM professionals and leaders.
 YA Cafes are open to middle school, high school, and college students.
 Middle school students are encouraged to attend and must be accompanied by an adult.
 Run by ASBMB USG (an ASBMB Undergraduate Affiliate Network at The Universities at Shady Grove), with Rockville Science Center as a media partner, YA Science Cafes are free and open to the public unless otherwise indicated.